 Escondido is a general law city governed by a five-member City Council.
-A Mayor and four (4) members of the City Council, along with the City Treasurer, are directly elected at large.
-There are no districts within the City and the Mayor and Council members share an equal vote on all matters.
+The Mayor and the City Treasurer are directly elected at large.
+The City of Escondido has been divided into four (4) districts, which shall be used for all regular elections of Council members; for the recall of any Council member elected; for the appointment of any new Council member to fill a vacancy in the office of member of the Council; and for any special election to fill a vacancy in the office of member of the Council.
 The term of office for each member is four years with staggered terms.
-The Mayor is the presiding officer of the City Council, City as Successor Agency to the Community Development Commission, Mobilehome Rent Review Board, and Escondido Joint Powers Financing Authority.
+The Mayor is the presiding officer of the City Council, City as Successor Agency to the Community Development Commission, Mobilehome Rent Review Board and Escondido Joint Powers Financing Authority.

 Escondido consolidates its General Municipal Elections with the Statewide General Elections held on the first Tuesday after the first Monday in November of even-numbered years.
 In order to be elected as a Mayor, City Council Member, or Treasurer you must receive the highest number of votes cast (for Council, you must receive the highest or second highest votes cast).

 The City Clerk serves as the election officer and is responsible for issuance of nomination papers, placing City measures on the ballot and conducting municipal elections in accordance with the Escondido Municipal Code, the Elections Code and the Political Reform Act of 1974.